adefgreen98/NLU2021-Assignment2/README.md

       |_data/
           |_conll2003.zip
 ```
-In this case, it will extract the .zip file automatically; if this is not desired, then also a directory named `data` should be included at the parent directory level, like this:
+Note that in this case it will **extract the .zip** file automatically.
+If this is not desired, then also a directory named `data` should be included at the parent directory level, with inside the `test.txt` test set:
 ```
 <parent>
   |_Assignment2.ipynb